Nemin32/Nemin32.github.io/_drafts/aorant.md

 miss.
 The whirring of their mechanical pants also provide to the atmosphere, giving them a both menacing and unnatural aura.

+#### Slogs, Paramites and Scrabs

+While there are obviously some differences between the three, the basic purpose of them is the same: chase the player in one direction until they find a way to neutralize / distract the enemy for long enough to slip by.
+They also serve as soft-scares, especially the Slogs, when the player enters a new screen and suddenly there is an enemy breathing down their neck.

+#### Levers

+Levers are a pretty staple gameplay feature, so gushing about them wouldn't make much sense.
+Rather what I'd like to mention is the fact that since AO's engine is incapable of switching the camera's location without entering a door or using a story-stone, levels had to be designed to accommodate this fact.
+To make it clear what exactly levers do there is always either a visual clue (like cracked rocks next to levers that bring down deadly rocks) or there is only one object that it can activate.

+#### Bell-locks, piston-locks and Flintlocks

+Despite the fact that the game presents these as different things, they are pretty much the same.
+All of them are there to force the player to go out of their way to open the path forward.
+I don't see anything inherently wrong with this, but I don't really like how the puzzles in the temples have both bell-locks and flintlocks.
+Having two extremely similar goals to work towards just detracts from the sense of accomplishment from both.

 ## The Story

 As you might have noticed I didn't include the story into the three pillars that make AO great.
 Before you close the page in anger, please let me explain myself.
-I appreciate AO's story for what it is, but I don't find it part of its strongest suits.
+I appreciate AO's story for what it is, but I don't find it its the strongest suit.
 It is a simple but sweet story, easy trumped by plenty of moderately famous books and even other videogames.
 The characters too aren't particularly deep; they're basically the equivalents of folk tale characters.
 Abe goes through the [Hero's Journey](https://en.wikipedia.org/wiki/Hero%27s_journey), more or less point-by-point.
 Molluck too is almost satirically evil, plus he basically doesn't really appear until the very end of the story.
 He's an effective villain, but he's not really a fleshed out character.
 Which is somewhat understandable, knowing how he was supposed come back in Munch's Oddysee, but still.
+There is only really one more character in the story, the BigFace.
+He serves his purpose well and I find the fact that he uses very few words quite elegant, but he is practically the deus-ex-machina in the plot.

 However, here comes the major "but" of this section.
 Perhaps the story and characters aren't the best of the best, but the implied world is one of the best I've experienced in gaming.
 What I mean